riverlane/deltaflow-on-artiq/docs/artiq_emulator.rst

 We have made the following simplifications to make it simpler to understand and maintain:

 * We are emulating a single FPGA configuration, with currently no support for the host PC.
-For the existing ARTIQ-user, this means that we can't write (yet) kernels that use Remote Call Procedures (RCPs)
+For the existing ARTIQ-user, this means that we can't write (yet) kernels that use Remote Procedure Calls (RPCs)

-* We have added backdoor(s) to the various memories to accelerate the reading from external memories.
+* We have added backdoor(s) to the various memories to accelerate not-critical operations.
-  This means that the amount of time it takes in real life to load your applications will differ from the timestamps you see in simulation.
-As we only use them for real long booting steps but not for general L2 caching operations this won't change the "distance" between two I/O signals.
+  This means that the amount of time it takes in hardware to load your applications will differ from the timestamps you see in simulation.
+As we only use these backdoors for real long booting steps (but not for general L2 caching operations) this won't change the "distance" between internal critical signals (e.g. writes/reads to the RTIO block).

 * We have frozen our ARTIQ environment to a specific version (in the Nix packages as well) to simplify our maintanance